VissersThomas/blue41-ctf-player-server/README.md

 Visit [ctf.blue41.com](https://ctf.blue41.com) and sign up, then create a new team.

 ### 2. Set up ngrok
-This exposes will expose your local port on a publically accessible URL.
+Ngrok will expose your local port on a publicly accessible URL.
+You have two options: start locally or use Docker!

 1. Create ngrok account at [https://dashboard.ngrok.com/signup](https://dashboard.ngrok.com/signup)
 2. Copy your ngrok auth token at [https://dashboard.ngrok.com/get-started/your-authtoken](https://dashboard.ngrok.com/get-started/your-authtoken)